 If you ever need help, it’s there.
 It has become standard within the U.S. sports betting industry to offer multiple channels for customer support.
-Email, Phone, and even Live Chat support is regularly available.
+Email, Phone, and even Live Chat support are regularly available.

 Ohio Gambling History

 Like most U.S. states, gambling legislation has been slow going in Ohio.
-In the 1930’s horses got the green light, but it took decades for additional progress.
-Some 40-years later the state’s Lottery Commission was approved in 1973, with its first tickets going on sale soon after.
+In the 1930s, horses got the green light, but it took decades for additional progress.
+Some 40 years later, the state’s Lottery Commission was approved in 1973, with its first tickets going on sale soon after.

 Casino gaming has been an adventure.
 After numerous failed attempts over several decades, Ohio voters finally backed a casino gaming bill by a narrow margin in 2009.
 Four casinos in the state’s major cities were a go: Cleveland, Cincinnati, Toledo, and Columbus.

 In May 2012 the Hollywood Casino Toledo, owned and operated by Penn National Gaming, was the first gambling facility to officially open its doors in Ohio.
 Ohio also houses numerous racinos, which offer video lottery terminals, but lack table games.